 I'm sure I'm not alone when I say this, but I felt completely out of my league when it came to caring for my daughter.
 My partner and I didn't know what the hell we were doing as first-time parents, so every diaper change, feeding, burping, and bedtime routine was a "try it and see what sticks" type of situation.
 It was frustrating at times, sure, and

-By the time I learned I was pregnant with my son, however, things took a drastic turn.
+pregnant with my son, however, things took a drastic turn.
 I was really tired, and my soon-to-be 5-year-old was really into that whole "I'm independent and do what I want" thing.
 In my 20s I was able to bounce back from those all-nighters and toddler tantrums a little quicker, but with my son, well, I had less energy to devote to the exhausting work of caring for two kids simultaneously.
-That doesn't meany my son suffered, though.
+That doesn't mean my son suffered, though.
 In fact, he was spared all the mistakes we made with his sister.
 But I can tell you that there are some hilarious ways having one baby in your 20s compares to how things play out in your 30s.
 For example: Your Definition Of "Tired" In your 20s: "I'm hella tired, but let's get a sitter and get drinks anyway!"

 Yes, I was new to the mom thing, but I wasn't new to the out-all-night thing.
-Having been a club singer for years, it wasn't abnormal to get to bed around 3:00 a.m. only to sleep a few hours, wake to start the day, and do it all over again the following night.
+Having been a club singer for years, it wasn't abnormal to get to bed around 3 a.m., only to sleep a few hours, wake to start the day, and do it all over again the following night.
 I honestly thought I was tired when I had my first baby, but neglected to notice how fast I learned to navigate that fatigue.
 Because, youth.

 I don't know what happened when I hit 30, but just waking up in the morning makes me tired.
-By the time it's noon I'm spent.
+By the time it's noon, I'm spent.

 Your Ability To Give AF In your 20s: "I'm so upset that person criticized my choice to stop breastfeeding and switch to formula.
-I'll cry about it for weeks., at least"
+I'll cry about it for weeks, at least."

-Listen folks, I gave breastfeeding a solid go and, in the end, it wasn't wasn't for me.
+I gave breastfeeding a solid go, and in the end, it wasn't for me.
 But in my 20s, I couldn't handle anyone judging or shaming me for the choices I made — even if I knew that choice was the best possible choice for me and mine.
-For example, I suffered through undiagnosed Postpartum Depression (PPD) for many months.
+For example, I suffered through undiagnosed postpartum depression (PPD) for many months.
 It affected the way I parented and forced me to do things differently than I had originally planned.
 Still, I was too afraid to tell anyone how I really felt.
 I figured I would be judged, shamed, and ridiculed for being anything other than blissfully happy.
 The moment I got treatment, though, I realized how much time I wasted caring about other people's opinions.
 In your 30s: "Please tell me how dissatisfied you are that I'm going straight to the bottle with my second baby so I don't have to struggle with the same breastfeeding sh*t I had to suffer through with my first kid.
 I'm on pins and needles just waiting for your unsolicited advice and unnecessary judgment."

 Having my son in my 30s meant making the right choices for me and him.
 Period.
 No one else's opinions mattered.
 And you know what?
 It was freeing.

-Your Obsession With Your Child's Health PhotoAlto/Odilon Dimier, Getty images In your 20s: "OMG there's a small scratch on my baby's leg and wait... yes... that's a cough.
+Your Obsession With Your Child's Health PhotoAlto/Odilon Dimier, Getty images In your 20s: "OMG, there's a small scratch on my baby's leg, and wait... yes... that's a cough.
 Definitely a cough.
 We have to go to the emergency room immediately."

-Aside from when my daughter fell off the bed and actually needed to go to the hospital, and the week she had pneumonia, there were plenty of times when I overreacted as it pertained to my kid's health.
+Aside from when my daughter fell off the bed and actually needed to go to the hospital and the week she had pneumonia, there were plenty of times when I overreacted as it pertained to my kid's health.
 If she scraped her knee or had a fever, it felt like I needed to call the damn ambulance.